Core Architecture Regulatory Mapping

 CREATE POLICY audit_read ON audit_log FOR SELECT USING (true);

 Compliance regulators require non-repudiable change tracking.
-The audit_log table implements a cryptographic chain where each record’s prev_log_hash references the SHA-256 digest of the preceding row.
-This prevents silent row deletion or modification without breaking the hash chain.
+The audit_log table implements a cryptographic chain where each record’s prev_log_hash references the SHA-256 digest of the preceding row, so silent deletion or modification breaks the chain.
+A BEFORE INSERT trigger enforces this at the engine level rather than trusting the application to populate the hash:

 CREATE OR REPLACE FUNCTION enforce_audit_chain() RETURNS TRIGGER AS $$